-The majority of us spend our workday seated at our desk.
-This may not seem like a big deal, but it can actually have serious consequences for our health.
+The majority of us spend our workday seated at our desks.
+This may not seem like a big deal, but it can have serious consequences for our health.
 In addition to increasing your risk for chronic pain and disease, lack of movement throughout the day can also make it more difficult to sleep at night.
 Work on incorporating more standing and movement into your work habits.
 A standing desk may help you.

 5. Exercise Regularly, But Not Before Bed

 Exercise is an important part of a healthy sleep routine.
 However, while exercising does exhaust your body, making it easier to get high-quality sleep, exercising too soon before bed can make it harder to fall asleep due to the energizing endorphins released during a workout.
 Exercise in the morning or right after work to maximize your sleep cycle.

 Studies have found that eating your last meal or snack at least two hours before bed will promote a healthier sleep cycle – and will improve your metabolic efficiency.

 7. Take a Relaxing Bath or Shower